BluestoneInstitute/sql_training/sql_module_2.md

 # SQL Module 2:  Using SQL in R’s sqldf Package

 The examples and sample code shown throughout the SQL Modules can typically be adapted to other software that includes SQL (e.g., Microsoft SQL Server) with just a few changes.
 This is because many “flavors” of SQL are based on T-SQL or “Transact-SQL.”
-This SQL module will focus on the version of SQL used in R’s sqldf package.
+This SQL module will focus on the version of SQL used in R’s sqldf package which generally follows T-SQL syntax.

 The next section of the module introduces the sqldf package in R. It then (re)introduces the Data Analyst's Workflow.
 The remaining sections of this module will follow the Data Analyst's Workflow to introduce basic SQL concepts.
 By the end of this module you should be able to query an R dataframe using SQL statements.